New World Wine

-New World wines refer to wines that are produced outside the traditional winegrowing regions of Europe.
-These wines are mainly from countries such as Argentina, Australia, Canada, Chile, Mexico, New Zealand, South Africa, and the United States.
+These are wines that are produced outside the traditional winegrowing regions of Europe.
+They are mainly from countries such as Argentina, Australia, Canada, Chile, Mexico, New Zealand, South Africa, and the United States.

 The term “New World” is used to distinguish these wines from those produced in “Old World” countries, which have a long-established history of wine production, primarily in Europe.